USS Wasp (CV-7): Occupation of Iceland

 Following her return to Norfolk on 13 July 1941, Wasp and her embarked air group conducted refresher training off the Virginia Capes.
 Meanwhile, the situation in the Atlantic had taken on a new complexion, with American participation in the Battle of the Atlantic only a matter of time, when the United States took another step toward involvement on the side of the British.
-To protect American security and to free British forces needed elsewhere, the United States made plans to occupy Iceland.
-Wasp played an important role in the move.

-Late on the afternoon of 23 July, while the carrier lay alongside Pier 7, NOB Norfolk, 32 Army Air Forces (AAF) pilots reported on board "for temporary duty".
-At 06:30 the following day, Wasps crew watched an interesting cargo come on board, hoisted on deck by the ship's cranes: 30 P-40Cs and three PT-17 trainers from the AAF 33rd Pursuit Squadron, 8th Air Group, Air Force Combat Command, home-based at Mitchel Field, New York.
-Three days later, four newspaper correspondents – including the noted journalist Fletcher Pratt — came on board.
+To protect American security and to free British forces needed elsewhere, the United States made plans to take over the occupation of Iceland relieving Canadian forces there.
+On 23-24 July, 32 Army Air Forces pilots and 30 P-40Cs and three PT-17 trainers from the AAF 33rd Pursuit Squadron, were taken aboard.
+Four newspaper correspondents – including the noted journalist Fletcher Pratt — came on board.

 The carrier had drawn the assignment of ferrying those vital army planes to Iceland because of a lack of British aircraft to cover the American landings.
 The American P-40s would provide the defensive fighter cover necessary to watch over the initial American occupying forces.
 Wasp slipped out to sea on 28 July, with the destroyers O'Brien and Walke as plane guards.
 The heavy cruiser Vincennes later joined the formation at sea.

 Within a few days, Wasp's group joined the larger Task Force 16—consisting of the battleship Mississippi, the heavy cruisers Quincy and Wichita, five destroyers, the auxiliary Semmes, the attack transport American Legion, the stores ship Mizar, and the amphibious cargo ship Almaack.
 Those ships, too, were bound for Iceland with the first occupation troops embarked.
 On the morning of 6 August, Wasp, Vincennes, Walke, and O'Brien parted company from Task Force 16 (TF 16).
 Soon thereafter, the carrier turned into the wind and commenced launching the planes from the 33rd Pursuit Squadron.
 As the P-40s and the trio of trainers droned on to Iceland, Wasp headed home for Norfolk, her three escorts in company.
 After another week at sea, the group arrived back at Norfolk on 14 August.